-The term “Standard Deviation” comes up quite a lot in certain types of research papers where statistics are mentioned.
-As a result, I have to wonder exactly what it tells us, why it is interesting, and how it works.
+The term “Standard Deviation” comes up quite a lot in research, statistics, and data analysis.
+But what exactly does tell us, why it is interesting, and how does it work?

-One of the most important parts of scientific research is that your experiments and results can be communicated, critiqued, and repeated.
-However, people are often very busy, and don’t have time to sift through every ounce of your data.
-Anything you can do to help readers get a better idea of the shape of your data quickly can be very useful.
+One of the most important parts of research and data analysys is that your results and findings can be communicated.
+However, people are often very busy and don’t have time to sift through every ounce of your data.
+Anything you can do to help people get a better idea of the shape of your data quickly can be very useful.
 That’s where things like Standard Deviation (SD) come in handy.

 An extreme example